Superior Court Rules Table of Contents

 Whenever the attorney of a party withdraws his appearance, and no other appearance is entered, the clerk shall notify the party by mail of such withdrawal.
 If the party fails to appear by himself or attorney by a date fixed by the court, the court may take such action as justice may require.

-21. Copies of all pleadings filed and communications addressed to the Court shall be furnished forthwith to all other counsel or to the opposing party if appearing pro se.
+21. (a) Copies of all pleadings filed and communications addressed to the Court shall be furnished forthwith to all other counsel or to the opposing party if appearing pro se.
 When an attorney has filed a limited appearance under Rule 14(d) on behalf of an opposing party, copies of pleadings filed and communications addressed to the Court shall be furnished both to the opposing party who is receiving the limited representation and to the limited representation attorney.
 After the limited representation attorney files that attorney’s “withdrawal of limited appearance” form, as provided in Rule 15(e), no further service need be made upon that attorney.
 All such pleadings or communications shall contain a statement of compliance herewith.

 22. No attorney shall be bail or surety in any case pending before this Court.